-Why do I have chin acne or what do they mean?
-How do I get rid of them now that they keep on appearing under area and sometimes on my neck, and jawline?
-We discuss the whole issue including their causes, hormonal cases, painful, itchy, and much more.
+Why do I have chin acne or what does it mean?
+How do I get rid of these zits now that they keep on appearing under my chin area and sometimes on my neck, and jawline?
+We discuss the whole issue including their causes like the hormonal cases as well as painful, itchy ones and much more.

 Why do you have acne?

 Acne tends to occur “when dirt, excess oil, and dead skin cells mingle and plug the openings of your pores” [womenshealthmag.com].
 This gives the bacteria that live in your oil glands a favorable environment to increase and cause pimples or acne breakouts.

 This problem affects people of all ages, especially those aged from 15-35 years and the breakouts tend to affect various part of human beings especially the face.
 This problem can affect adults and children with some age sets such as teenagers more vulnerable as well as expectant women or those with hormonal imbalances.